CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

    cumulus@switch:~$ nv action boot-next system image other
    ```

 4. Reboot the switch.
-If you have the switch resource mode configured to half for {{<link url="#issu" text="ISSU">}}, reboot with warm mode for a hitless upgrade:
+If you configured the switch resource mode to half for {{<link url="#issu" text="ISSU">}}, reboot with warm mode for a hitless upgrade:

 ```
     cumulus@switch:~$ nv action reboot system mode warm
 ```

-Otherwise, reboot with the desired {{<link url="System-Power-and-Switch-Reboot/#switch-reboot" text="reboot mode">}}.
+If you are not using ISSU, reboot with the desired {{<link url="System-Power-and-Switch-Reboot/#switch-reboot" text="reboot mode">}}.
 The default is a cold boot:

 ```
     cumulus@switch:~$ nv action reboot system